 Local atrophy in the medial, basal, and lateral temporal lobes and the medial parietal cortex, detected by MRI

 These findings increase the probability that dementia is due to Alzheimer disease.
-However, the guidelines do not advocate routine use of these biomarkers for diagnosis because standardization and availability are limited at this time.
-Also, they do not recommend routine testing for the apo ε4 allele.
+However, the guidelines (1, 2, 3) do not advocate routine use of these biomarkers for diagnosis because standardization and availability are limited at this time.
+Also, they do not recommend routine testing for the apo epsilon-4 allele.

 Distinguishing Alzheimer disease from other dementias is difficult.
-Assessment tools (eg, Hachinski Ischemic Score—see Table: Modified Hachinski Ischemic Score) can help distinguish vascular dementia from Alzheimer disease.
-Fluctuations in cognition, parkinsonian symptoms, well-formed visual hallucinations, and relative preservation of short-term memory suggest Lewy body dementia rather than Alzheimer disease (see Table: Differences Between Alzheimer Disease and Lewy Body Dementia).
+Assessment tools (eg, Hachinski Ischemic Score—see table Modified Hachinski Ischemic Score) can help distinguish vascular dementia from Alzheimer disease.
+Fluctuations in cognition, parkinsonian symptoms, well-formed visual hallucinations, and relative preservation of short-term memory suggest dementia with Lewy bodies rather than Alzheimer disease (see table Differences Between Alzheimer Disease and Dementia With Lewy Bodies).

 Patients with Alzheimer disease are often better-groomed and neater than patients with other dementias.